-FHIR has the potential to make healthcare more efficient.
+Fast Healthcare Interoperability Resources have the potential to make healthcare more efficient.
 It allows for sharing of information between healthcare providers and systems so that patients can have continuous access to their health data.
 This means you won’t have to re-enter your medical history every time you see a new doctor or get tested for an illness.

 FHIR can be used for many applications, from monitoring chronic illnesses and managing care plans to sharing information with family members and caregivers about patient progress through recovery, treatment plans, and medication lists.
 Patients will also benefit from having better control over their records—they can set up alerts when something happens with their care plan.